rodincode/python/README.md

 # Python Projects
-All Projects in python which are done till now,
+All Projects in python which are either done or ongoing,
 * > Includes .ipynb, .py, .csv, .txt files.

+Peace ✌